 If someone were to ask you to engage four or five senses within a marketing campaign… how would you do it?

-With launch of these commercials, DQ actually built a tourbus that took off on a massive Canadian and American tour.
+With the launch of these commercials, DQ actually built a tour bus that took off on a massive Canadian and American tour.
 Updates in regards to location and events are being posted to DQ’s Facebook page and on their website.

-So, what are some take-aways to ponder on?
+So, what are some takeaways to ponder on?
 Well, look at your marketing right now.
-Are you using individual pieces independantly (radio campaign that is not at all connected with your newspaper ads)?
-Is your company spending marketing dollars on a vague, long-standing effort, rather then a focused series of campaigns?
+Are you using individual pieces independently (radio campaign that is not at all connected with your newspaper ads)?
+Is your company spending marketing dollars on a vague, long-standing effort, rather than a focused series of campaigns?

-If so, consider pulling it all back together, simplifying things (here’s a great article on simplicity in marketing strategy) and thinking of how you would engage those other touchpoints.
+If so, consider pulling it all back together, simplifying things, and thinking of how you would engage those other touchpoints.
 Here’s a kickstarter question: How would somebody TOUCH your brand?